nandorodpires/adonis-mysql-mongo/README.md

 ## Setup

 Configure the .env file to the databases connections;
-Use the the commands above to config the project;
+Use the the commands below to config the project;

 ```bash
 npm install